netdata/netdata/collectors/README.md

 -   All collectors are **installed by default** with every installation of Netdata.
 You do not need to install collectors manually to collect metrics from new sources.
--   Upon startup, Netdata will **auto-detect** any service and application that has a [collector](COLLECTORS.md), as long as both the collector and the service/application are configured correctly.
-If Netdata fails to show charts for a service that's running on your system, it's due to a misconfiguration.
+-   Upon startup, Netdata will **auto-detect** any application or service that has a [collector](COLLECTORS.md), as long as both the collector and the app/service are configured correctly.

+Most users will want to enable a new Netdata collector for their app/service.
+For those details, see our [quickstart guide](QUICKSTART.md).

 ## Take your next steps with collectors